aroemers/rmap/README.md

 ### The API

 This library defines one macro, called `rmap`.
 It takes two arguments: a symbol which can be used to access the recursive map from within the value expressions, and the map itself.
 It closes over locals and arbritary keys can be used.
-An immutable object of type `RMap` is returned, which implements `IPersistentMap`, `IPersistentCollection`, and `IFn`.
-This means it can be used with the most of the core functions, as a function itself (taking one or two arguments), and with keyword lookups.
+An immutable object of type `RMap` is returned, which implements all of the necessary interfaces to act like a standard map, such as `IPersistentMap`, `IPersistentCollection`, and `IFn`.
+This means it can be used with all of the core functions, as a function itself (taking one or two arguments), and with keyword lookups.

-The API also contains one function, called `seq-evalled`, giving a sequence of realized entries only (in order of realization).
-See the info on `seq` in the section "Core functions on the recursive map" for more on this.
+The API also defines one function, called `seq-evalled`, giving a sequence of realized entries only (in order of realization).
+This is because many core functions may or will realize all the values as a side effect.
+See the section "Core functions on the recursive map" below for more on this.

 An example showing some of its usage: